Tina Kotek: Personal life

-Kotek and her wife, Aimee Wilson, met in 2005 and married in a private ceremony in 2017.
-They have lived together in Portland's Kenton neighborhood since 2005.

-Kotek was one of the Oregon Legislative Assembly's only openly LGBTQ+ members and the first lesbian speaker of a state house.
+Kotek and her wife, Aimee Kotek Wilson, met in 2005 and married in a private ceremony in 2017.
+They lived together in Portland's Kenton neighborhood beginning in 2005.
+Kotek was one of the Oregon Legislative Assembly's few openly LGBTQ+ members and the first lesbian speaker of a state house.
+After winning the gubernatorial election, she sold her Portland home and moved to the governor's mansion, Mahonia Hall, in Salem.
 Kotek considers herself a lapsed Catholic and attends an Episcopal church.